Carbide brazing a large insert to a cutting tool

 Cleaner Parts

 Overheated or burned flux or metal can be very difficult to remove.
 An improperly set torch can add soot contaminating and pitting the braze joint.
+Induction heats cleanly below the surface of the metal.

 Improve Part Quality